 Good use of colour maximises productivity, reduces stress and promotes learning.

 Bright lemon yellow is the worst colour to use.
 It reflects far too much light and irritates the eyes.
 In fact, research shows that babies cry most in yellow rooms, and domestic violence occurs most in yellow rooms!
+On the other hand, because bright yellow is the most visible colour of all, you can use it to get attention.
+It is ideal for signs with contrasting black letters.
+Softer shades of yellow are good backgrounds for printed material because they are warm colours that contrast well with dark print.

 Avoid red backgrounds for two reasons.
-Firstly red does not contrast well with black – the only printing colour you’ve got on most printers.
+Firstly red does not contrast well with black the only printing colour youve got on most printers.

 Secondly, of the 250,000 colour decoding sensors in your eye, 83,000 of them are looking for red.
 Staring at a red background over stimulates the eyes and makes the opposite cones kick into action.
 The results can be un-nerving!

-·
+· |

-·
+· |

 Stare hard at the dot in the red box for 30 seconds, and then focus hard on the dot in the white box.
 Did you see something odd?